-I am currently at Oasis Labs, creating the first scalable and privacy-preserving smart contract platform.
+Previously, I led product at Oasis Labs, creating the first scalable and privacy-preserving smart contract platform.
 The Network is now live in mainnet and it’s fully decentralized.
-I joined as the first non-software engineer employee and helped the team move from a research project at UC Berkeley to a 35-person venture backed startup, raising $45M from a16z, Accel, Foundation, etc.
+I joined as the first non-software engineer employee and helped the team move from a research project at UC Berkeley to a 35-person venture-backed startup, raising $45M from a16z, Accel, Foundation, etc.

 As an angel investor and advisor, I look for ambitious teams that work to exploit the depth of their breakthrough insight.
-DeliveRex (acquired by JustEat) and Keyless (raised $3M in seed) are a few examples.
+DeliveRex (acquired by JustEat) and Keyless (acquired by Sift) are a few examples.
 Some more recent investments include CloudWall, FreeTrade, Momento, Pulpo, Kift, and Asaak.

-I am excited about companies building infrastructure layer to support complex and enormous markets, especially in FinTech.
+I am excited about companies building infrastructure layers to support complex and enormous markets, especially in FinTech and Web3.
 If you share similar interests, I’d love to connect.

 I started an offline advertising company when I was 24.
 That’s how I learned the rule of the 3 Ws: Wrong plan, Wrong execution, Wrong timing.
 If you get 1 out of 3 wrong, you’ll survive a few months; if you get 3 wrong, you learn (the hard way).

 I live in Greenwich Village, New York and I am often in San Francisco, California.
 I hold an MBA from UC Berkeley Haas and Ms/Bs in Engineering from the University of Rome.

-I strongly believe in principles: integrity, honesty, loyalty.
+I believe in principles: integrity, honesty, loyalty, and reliability.

-I am a rational optimist: I point at problems to solve them.
+I am a rational optimist: I want to unblock limiting factors.